willenny/UFOs/README.md

 A similar search come be done by entering a city, state, country, and shape into the respected filter searches.

 ## Summary
+Together we were able to create a neat and useful webpage but there are some things that could be included to improve it.
+A drawback of this webpage is the large amount of data in the table causes the webpage to extend a long way down.
+My recommendation for further development would be to create a scroll feature in the table.
+This will allow the whole webpage to more compact and easier to read.
+Another suggestion I would make it to include a brief set of directions of how to use the filter feature.
+It may seem intuitative to use but I think reinserting the button would allow users to clearly see how the filtering function works.